-The intra-specific discrimination between roots can be obtained by measuring the ability of a root to penetrate a hard layer (Clark et al. 2002; Chimungu et al. 2015).
-Hard layer penetration is commonly tested using wax layers which can be prepared to different strengths by melting together different amounts of soft and hard wax.
-There is some evidence that the ability to penetrate a hard layer is related to improved performance of cultivars in water limited conditions (Botwright et al. 2012).
-Apart from providing a greater discrimination between cultivars than other screens, the hard-wax-layer method provides an intuitive experimental model of hard layers in the soil, frequently referred to as "pans".
-Socalled "pans" can either be natural features which limit water uptake from depth (Shanahan et al. 2015) or they can develop over time in cultivated systems and are referred to as "plough-pans".
-Plough-pans sometimes form when tractor tyres run in the bottom of the plough furrow and compact soil at the ploughing depth (between 20 to 30 cm).
+penetration is commonly tested using wax layers which can be prepared to different strengths by melting together different amounts of soft and hard wax.
+There is some evidence that the ability to penetrate a hard layer is related to improved performance of cultivars in water limited conditions (Botwright Acuña et al., 2012).
+Apart from providing a greater discrimination between cultivars than other screens, the hard-wax-layer method provides an intuitive experimental model of hard layers in the soil, frequently referred to as 'pans'.
+So-called 'pans' can either be natural features which limit water uptake from depth (Shanahan et al., 2015) or they can develop over time in cultivated systems and are referred to as 'plough-pans'.
+Plough-pans sometimes form when tractor tyres run in the bottom of the plough furrow and compact soil at the ploughing depth (between 20 and 30 cm).
 However, a more common cause is the inevitable use of blunt plough shares which force some soil downward.
 Although there is little supporting evidence, it is often assumed that roots with a good ability to penetrate hard layers in the laboratory will be better at penetrating through plough pans in the field.